Parent Information Package

 Early Pick-Up at Camp

 We have a huge property full of fun programming for your child.
 In order for us to ensure safety and prepare your child in a timely manner, Camp personnel require appropriate notice before releasing a child from our care.
 Your child’s word that you are coming is not sufficient notice for a change in routine.
 Early departures must be arranged in advance by emailing office@willowgrovedaycamp.ca or calling our office 905-640-2127.
 Participants who are being picked up early will be brought to the office.
+We do not allow early pickups after 3:00pm as it interferes with our afternoon camp wide programming.
+Please arrange early pickups before this time or wait for pick up to begin at 3:45pm.

 Absences

 All absences must be noted by the office.
 Please call us as soon as possible to let us know if your child will be absent.
+Our office will phone home for confirmation if your camper is absent without notice.

-Early Drop Off and Late Pickup
+Late Pickup

 Can I drop by during the day to visit my child?